imhn6236/imhn6236/README.md

-- 👋 Hi, I’m @imhn6236
+- 👋 Hi, I’m Muhammad Hassan.
-- 👀 I’m interested in ...
+- 👀 I’m interested in programming.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning C programming.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on opensource projects.
-- 📫 How to reach me ...
+- 📫 you can reach me on via Email, Phone Call.

 <!---
 imhn6236/imhn6236 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.